‘Our Friend’ is an opportunity for a good cry — if wanted

-NEW YORK (AP) — If his new movie, “ Our Friend, ” makes audiences cry, Jason Segal can sympathize.
+NEW YORK (AP) — If his new movie, “ Our Friend, ” makes audiences cry, Jason Segel can sympathize.

 He recalls being on an airplane and watching a movie that made him break down so uncontrollably that it got the attention of a woman seated next to him.